 As an executive, you work hard to put the pieces in place to achieve your goals.

 Sales and profitability are always items on your list of goals.
-That means inbound marketing should be one of the pieces on your radar.
+That means successful inbound marketing should be one of the pieces on your radar.
 Let's take a look at the skill sets needed for inbound marketing success.

-Marketing Skill Sets For Inbound Marketing Success
+Marketing Skill Sets For Successful Inbound Marketing

 It should go without saying, but you need someone with a strong understanding of inbound marketing.
 Their understanding has to go far beyond reciting the inbound marketing methodology.
 This person needs to understand things like how blog posts impact premium offers and the types of leads that will be generated based on the type of blog post.

 This role needs to understand the ins and outs of all of the moving parts, and why each part moves the way it does.
-Inbound is a marathon of compounded growth, not a sprint.
-If you start the process without someone that has a solid mastery of inbound marketing, you'll be waiting far too long for results, and probably give up right before it starts to work.
+Inbound marketing is a marathon of compounded growth, not a sprint.
+If you start the process without someone that has a solid mastery of creative inbound marketing, you'll be waiting far too long for results, and probably give up right before it starts to work.

 Strategy, Reporting, and Optimization

-- establishing buyer personas,
+- Establishing buyer personas,

-- understanding and documenting each persona's buyer journey,
+- Understanding and documenting each persona's buyer journey,

-- content mapping for each stage of the journey,
+- Content mapping for each stage of the journey,

-- evolving 3-6 month game plans for campaign and content execution, and
+- Evolving 3-6 month game plans for campaign and content execution, and

-- ultimately, reaching the goals that have been set for website traffic and leads.
+- Ultimately, reaching the goals that have been set for website traffic and leads.

 This role is frequently reviewing reports and metrics to identify successes and failures.
 They are optimizing past and present efforts based on the data available to squeeze every bit of results out of each inbound tactic.
-They using the data at hand to make strategy decisions going forward.
+They use the data at hand to make strategy decisions going forward.

 While inbound marketing doesn't require software beyond your website content management system, it is MUCH more effective if you have some marketing platforms in place.